Skip to content

 Heads and Tales Gin Bar – Part of the Edinburgh Gin distillery, this lively local favourite is known for its innovative gin cocktails.

-READ MORE: 9 Scottish Gin Distilleries you Need to Visit
+READ MORE: 9 Scottish Gin Distilleries You Need to Visit

 Supercube – An awesome karaoke bar with private booths.
 So good I went back twice!